openenergymonitor/docs/main/applications/solar-pv.md

 ## 2. Sensor Installation

-*The following image shows our original emonPi energy monitor, the same CT configuration options are applicable for our latest emonTx4 hardware as well.*Add commentMore actions
+*The following image shows our original emonPi energy monitor, the same CT configuration options are applicable for our latest emonTx4 hardware as well.*

 ![](img/solar-pv/solar-pv-install.webp)